boyesm/gatherer/README.md

 Gatherer is a free alternative to Hunter.io.
 Users can input a domain in our website and we will search our database for all the emails that we've found across the web that match that domain.
-For example, if a user is looking for the professional emails of employees of GitHub, they can input the domain `github.com` into our service and emails that end in that domain like `alex@github.com` or `todd@github.com` will appear.
+For example, if a user is looking for the professional emails of GitHub employees, they can input the domain `github.com` into our service and emails that end in that domain like `alex@github.com` or `todd@github.com` will appear.

 ## How it works